rcunning/lambda.rb/README.md

 ## Notes

 - started with https://github.com/lorennorman/ruby-on-lambda
-- execution time is way slower than JS or python on AWS Lambda
+- execution time is about 200 ms slower per request than JS or python on AWS Lambda